mkipp/wavemaker/README.md

 # Wavemaker

-This is a little tool for the [Processing](http://processing.org) language/environment.
+_This is a tool for the [Processing](http://processing.org) language/environment.
-After starting Processing, open the Wavemaker.pde file.
+After starting Processing, open the Wavemaker.pde file._

-The tool combines three sine waves into a single wave in a linear combination, i.e. each wave in integrated based on a "weight" (between 0 and 1).
+The tool combines three sine waves into a single wave.
+This is done through a linear combination, i.e. each wave is integrated based on an individual _weight_ (between 0 and 1).
 A technial detail:
 When computing the combined wave the three weights are normalized such that they add up to 1.